scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 $ ../../gradlew run --args="-mode storage -action pay -amount 100 -to merchant1 -from user1"
 ```

-## Set up database schema with transaction
+## Set up database schema for transaction

 To apply transaction, we can just add a key `transaction` and value as `true` in Scalar DB scheme.
-You can modify the json file `emoney-storage.json` by the json object bellow.
+You can modify the JSON file `emoney-storage.json` by the json object bellow.

 ```json
 {